uvarc/rc-learning/content/notes/building-containers/index.md

 You should see that there is no difference in the image size.
 Why?

-- Each statement creates an image layer
+- Each statement creates an image layer.
-- If you try to remove a file from a previous layer, Docker will make a "whiteout" so that you can't see it, but the file is still there
+- If you try to remove a file from a previous layer, Docker will make a "whiteout" so that you can't see it, but the file is still there.
-- The file can be retrieved
+- The file can be retrieved.
-- Not just a size issue but also a security pitfall
+- This is not just a size issue but also a security pitfall.

-**Very important!** You must remove files in the same `RUN` statement.
+**Very important!** You must remove files in the same `RUN` statement as they are added.

 ```dockerfile
 FROM ubuntu:16.04